Layxe/LegendaryBattleLeague/README.md

 ### How to play
 To play the game you can just visit the web-site [here](http://www.layxe.meinsh.eu) <br>
-**Keep in mind, that the game is in a really early stage, so there might be some bugs!**
+**Keep in mind, that the game is in a really early stage, so there might be some bugs.
+Also this game currently only works for summoners on the EUW server, sorry!**

 ### Browser Support
 - Tested on: